scottmarlowe/Marlowe_CCA_Mechatronics_2020/README.md

 Video
 https://youtu.be/JkjAVWVGftY

-Faiure attempting to directly drive one of the instaled pulleys with motor.
+Failure attempting to directly drive one of the instaled pulleys with motor.

 ![fail2](/Week3/fail2.jpg)